5/8/2025

 Chief Financial Officer

-Sure, Wandy, thank you for the question.
-Good afternoon.
+Sure.
+Juanfita, thank you for the question, and good afternoon.
 We're basically making it 100% really on straight production cuts.
-So if you look at North America, which is forecast to be down somewhere between 500 and 600,000 units per quarter in Q3 and Q4, you know, that's the real driver of the change as we look through the production expectations into the second half.
+So if you look at North America, which is forecast to be down somewhere between 500,000 and 600,000 units per quarter in Q3 and Q4, So that's the real driver of the change as we look through the production expectations into the second half.
 We thought it prudent to be able to make sure that we were adjusting for it now.

 speaker